 “The expressions did not depict basic emotions like fear or anger but rather complex ones like, for example, pride or contempt,” Lischke tells me.
 “As a consequence, the emotion-recognition task was quite challenging.”

 The study found that 42 women on birth control, as they hypothesized, were less accurate in recognizing emotions when compared to the 53 women not on birth control, “in particular during the processing of expressions that were difficult to recognize,” the paper says.

 Misreading someone’s expressions can lead to misunderstandings and conflicts in professional or personal relationships—you can imagine that misreading pride for contempt might lead to problems.
 Women should potentially be made aware of these side effects, Lischke says, but more work needs to be done to find out how much they could influence everyday life, since the effects do seem to be quite subtle.

 “Further studies are needed that replicate and extend the findings of the present study before we should start worrying about the side-effects of oral contraceptives on women’s emotion-recognition abilities,” Lischke says.
 “We should not forget that oral contraceptives have far more positive effects than negative effect.”

 Women’s brains appear to be three years younger than men’s

 As we get older, our brains literally shrink in size, and their metabolisms slow down.
-But this ageing process isn’t uniform—some people’s brains might decline more slowly, and possibly be associated with less dementia or cognitive issues.
+But this aging process isn’t uniform—some people’s brains might decline more slowly, and possibly be associated with less dementia or cognitive issues.